rundeck/docs/en/administration/security/sso.md

 % Rundeck SSO Security (Enterprise Only)

-Rundeck PRO can be configured to work with the Okta security platfom.
+Rundeck Enterprise can be configured to work with the Okta security platfom.

 To configure the Okta SSO plugin for your Rundeck installation you will need to add a new application to your Okta Applications,